allanj/pytorch_neural_crf/README.md

 This repository implements an LSTM-CRF model for named entity recognition.
 The model is same as the one by [Lample et al., (2016)](http://www.anthology.aclweb.org/N/N16/N16-1030.pdf) except we do not have the last `tanh` layer after the BiLSTM.
 We achieve the SOTA performance on both CoNLL-2003 and OntoNotes 5.0 English datasets (check our [benchmark](/docs/benchmark.md)).

+**Announcement: The integration with transformers is now available.
+We are running benchmark experiments on different dataset.**
+**Benchmark experiments are coming soon.
+Stay tuned.**

 ### Requirements
 * Python >= 3.6 and PyTorch = 1.4.0 (tested)
 * AllenNLP package (if you use ELMo)